Kate Middleton’s Ring Becomes More Popular Than Ever! Foreign Buyers Queue To Get Replicas Of The Sapphire Diamond Jewelry

 “We would never make an exact replica because we treat that ring like a bespoke piece, and every bespoke piece is strictly a one-off.”

-Of course, the ring wasn’t exactly a customized piece made for the Princess of Wales as Telegraph UK reveals that Prince Charles actually chose it from the jeweller’s catalogue, presumably because it looked a lot like the sapphire and diamond brooch Prince Albert gifted Queen Victoria.
+Of course, the ring wasn’t exactly a customized piece made for the Princess of Wales as Telegraph UK reveals that Prince Charles actually chose it from the jeweler’s catalogue, presumably because it looked a lot like the sapphire and diamond brooch Prince Albert gifted Queen Victoria.

 As far as the outlet knew, the company remained quite discreet about how much Kate Middleton’s ring cost when Prince Charles bought it for Princess Diana though the smallest of its replicas have a price tag of at least £5,000 or almost $8,000.